jerikjakobsen/Keys/README.md

 ### Implementation

 To save passwords the Keepass kdbx format was followed.
-Since there was no package for decrpyting the kdbx format for swift I created my own.
+Since there was no package for decrypting the kdbx format for swift I created my own.
 The package encrypts and decrypts the kdbx files according to the kdbx format.
 TO create the iOS app I used swift and to create the Chrome extension I used React.

 ### To use